Kotlin/dataframe/docs/StardustDocs/topics/adjustSchema.md

 This argument is used to generate [extension properties](extensionPropertiesApi.md) for typed data access.

 Actual data in `DataFrame` may diverge from compile-time schema marker `T` due to dynamic nature of data inside `DataFrame`.
 However, at some points of code you may know exactly what `DataFrame` schema is expected.
-In order match compile-time knowledge with expected real-time `DataFrame` contents you can use of two functions:
+To match your knowledge with expected real-time `DataFrame` contents you can use one of two functions:
 * [`cast`](cast.md) — change type argument of `DataFrame` to the expected schema without changing data in `DataFrame`.
 * [`convertTo`](convertTo.md) — convert `DataFrame` contents to match the expected schema.